-But when we were going through the naming process for the feature, we had this lightbulb moment: what we were creating was so much more than a surveying feature.
+But when we were going through the naming process for the product, we had this lightbulb moment: what we were creating was so much more than a surveying tool.
 Surveying is a solved problem.
-The real value of running an employee engagement survey — or any kind of internal survey — is to be able to take meaningful actions based on the responses in order to improve employee engagement and experiences.
+The real value of running an employee engagement survey — or any kind of internal survey — is to be able to take meaningful actions based on the responses in order to improve employee engagement and experiences. 💡

 And that is our goal with Signals — to improve engagement, not just measure it, by helping our users respond to the things that matter most to their employees.

-Val: There are three main benefits users can expect from Signals beta:
+Val: There are three main benefits users can expect from Signals:

 - The second thing we set out to do was help our users ask questions with confidence.
 We wanted to make it easy for leaders and managers to ask the right questions so they get good feedback.
 To help with this, we built a template library that can be used when sending a Signal.
-We have also made our templates completely customizable so you can personalize questions in a way that fits with your company culture and values or simply create new templates.
+We have also made our templates completely customizable so you can personalize questions existing templates or in a way that fits with your company culture and values or simply create new templates.

-- Finally, we provide in-system guidance and best practices for both the question asker and question taker.
+- Finally, we provide in-system guidance and best practices for both the question asker and the question taker.
 The Signals interface guides employees through the survey process, helping them tie responses to the things that are important to the company, whether it's a specific goal or company values.
 By providing this extra context, we expect that survey takers will give better, more actionable feedback.
 We also built in the option to incentivize additional feedback through Bonusly’s recognition system.

 What can we expect from Signals in the future?